biomejs/biome/website/src/pages/lint/rules/noAssignInExpressions.md

 # noAssignInExpressions (since v12.0.0)

-> This rule is recommended by Rome.
+> This rule is recommended by Biome.

 Disallow assignments in expressions.